ababa831/atcoder_beginners/README.md

 **Note**

 Problems related to sort algorithms (in Chap.
-3) are passed, because you don't need to code them by full scratch thanks to `sorted()` function in Python standard modules.
+3) are skipped, because you don't need to code them by full scratch thanks to `sorted()` function in Python standard modules.

 (If you have enough free time, you should learn them)